mikro-orm/mikro-orm/docs/versioned_docs/version-4.2/caching.md

 title: Result cache
 ---

-MikroORM have simple result caching mechanism.
+MikroORM has simple result caching mechanism.
 It works with those methods of `EntityManager`: `find()`, `findOne()`, `findAndCount()`, `findOneOrFail()`, `count()`, as well as with `QueryBuilder` result methods (including `execute`).